Discovering...

 Fes el-Bali medina streets

-The world's largest car-free urban area provides an atmospheric maze of narrow alleys, covered souks, and ancient buildings.
-Directors use Fes to represent historical cities from across the Islamic world and beyond.
+The world's largest car-free urban area provides an atmospheric maze of 9,000+ narrow alleys, covered souks, and ancient buildings.
+Directors use Fes to represent historical cities across the Islamic world and beyond.
+The organic, disorienting layout inspired Inception's folding cityscapes.

 Chouara Tannery

-The medieval tannery with its colorful dye vats has appeared in countless films and documentaries.
-View from the surrounding leather shop terraces for the iconic overhead perspective seen in travel films.
+The medieval tannery with its colorful dye vats has appeared in countless films and documentaries since the 1960s.
+View from the surrounding leather shop terraces (free with purchase) for the overhead perspective that makes this one of Morocco's most photographed locations.

 Bou Inania Madrasa